Agriculture Farming

 What is NDVI and How Does it Work?

-By regularly calculating the normalized differential vegetation index over a certain period, valuable insights can be gained about changes in the condition of plants, and the overall health of crops can be accessed remotely.
+By regularly calculating the normalized differential vegetation index over a certain period, valuable insights can be gained about changes in plant condition, and the overall health of crops can be accessed remotely.
 A sudden decrease in NDVI values may signal a decline in plant health, but it’s essential to compare this index with other data to ensure accuracy.
 Proper interpretation of the values can assist agronomists in increasing yields, reducing fertilizer costs, and minimizing adverse environmental impact.

 In case you missed it: 13 Different Ways to Improve Crop Yield for Maximum Profits